The Ultimate Guide to Living Economically in Costa Rica

-Another major factor affecting your cost of living in Costa Rica is your choice of your location.
+Another major factor affecting your cost of living in Costa Rica is your location choice.
 If you’re looking to save that hard-earned money, consider choosing one of Costa Rica’s cheaper regions.
-Finding lovely, accommodating places to live for $1,500-$1,800 a month is possible.
+Finding lovely, accommodating places to live for $1,500-$1,800 USD a month is possible.
 So, anyone with a monthly budget of $2,000–$2,500 USD may live well in Costa Rica.

 Inexpensive communities are not limited to the Central Valley of Costa Rica.
 Here are a few examples of the locations known as hotspots for expats: